 Draft import health standard for importing zoo primates

-The Ministry for Primary Industries (MPI) invites comment on proposed changes to the Import Health Standard (IHS) for primates from Australia, Canada, the European Union, USA, and Singapore.
+The Ministry for Primary Industries (MPI) invited comments on proposed changes to the Import Health Standard (IHS) for primates from Australia, Canada, the European Union, USA, and Singapore.

-Full details of the proposed changes are in the consultation documents.
+Full details of the proposed changes were in the consultation documents.

 - WTO notification [PDF, 186 KB]